 Running the Tool

-In this mode, you run the “Comparison Tool” passing in the API_KEY for querying Abusix Mail Intelligence (you can find the key at app.abusix.com), along with the DNS list you wish to compare against, and the file containing the IP addresses to check.
+To use this mode, run the "Comparison Tool" by passing in the API_KEY for querying Abusix Mail Intelligence (which can be found at app.abusix.com), along with the DNS list you wish to compare against and the file containing the IP addresses to check.

-Each lookup will cause the tool to output a CSV (comma-separated values) format log-line for later analysis, so you need to redirect stdout to a CSV file.
+Each lookup will result in the tool outputting a log line in CSV (comma-separated values) format, which can be later analyzed.
+Therefore, you need to redirect stdout to a CSV file.

 $ ./ami_compare_linux --apikey API_KEY --list bb.barracudacentral.com ips_to_test > results.csv Processed 27907 items Processed 28104 items Processed 28261 items Processed 28367 items Processed 28505 items Blocked % Unique % Blocked WL % Abusix Mail Intelligence 21125 74.1 20234 95.8 0 0.0 bb.barracudacentral.org 1139 4.0 248 21.8 0 0.0